 This discussion can be tricky if the patient gets confused or fearful at times.
 It helps to have the doctor’s or occupational therapist’s (OT) assessment of the patient’s needs.
 For example, if their professional opinion is that the patient cannot be alone at all, and the only caregiver has to work full time to make the house payment, something else must be done.
-But an occupational therapist’s assessment can also tell you if the patient can be kept safely in the home with certain modifications.
+An occupational therapist’s assessment can also tell you if the patient can be kept safely in the home if certain modifications are made.
 Ask your doctor about a referral to OT.
 This may be easier if the patient is in a hospital or extended care facility.
 Ask the doctor or nurse about getting an OT evaluation before the patient leaves.

 Is a nursing home or extended care an option?

-There may be a time when your loved one needs extended care or nursing home care.
-Even though you are not with the person all day, you will still find that you are a caregiver.
-It may look different, since you are no longer providing all of the hands-on care.
+There may come a time when your loved one needs extended care or nursing home care.
+Even though you might not be with the person all day, you’ll still find that you are a caregiver.
+It just may look different, since you are no longer providing all of the hands-on care.
 But you will still be talking with the staff at the facility, visiting the patient, and staying in touch with those who are providing care.

-You will also be the first one called if a problem comes up.
+You’ll also be the first one called if there are problems.
 Your caregiving experience will help you deal with the situations that may come up.
-You also know who to call if further help is needed.
+You also will know who to call if more help is needed.

 What if the patient refuses to leave home?

-In some cases you may have to be firm, especially if the situation is unhealthy or unsafe.
+In some cases you have to be firm, especially if the present situation is unhealthy or unsafe.
 If you have to act against the wishes of the person with cancer, be direct and explain what you’re going to do.
-In other cases, there is room for negotiation.
+In other cases, there’s room to negotiate.
 All of you, the patient, the family, and you, the caregiver, will need to be sure you have covered all options.